-We created this area to help you prepare for the Match and begin your residency research with confidence.
+Your place to help you prepare for Match Day and begin your residency research with confidence.

 For International Medical Graduates, medical residency presents the challenges of "repeating" your training while adapting to the procedures and culture of U.S. teaching hospitals.

 Researching Residency Programs

 Now that most medical residency applications are processed electronically through ERAS (the Electronic Residency Application Service), candidates need to do their own research on programs.

 If you are applying as an Independent Applicant, get the Graduate Medical Education Directory (also known as the Green Book) or access the online FRIEDA database.
 Both of these are available through the American Medical Association and contain information on programs by specialty and location.